maxwolf621/OauthUser/OAuth2FLOW.md

                     .build();

     DefaultOAuth2AuthorizedClientManager authorizedClientManager =
+            new DefaultOAuth2AuthorizedClientManager(
+                clientRegistrationRepository,
-            new DefaultOAuth2AuthorizedClientManager(clientRegistrationRepository, authorizedClientRepository);
+                authorizedClientRepository);
     authorizedClientManager.setAuthorizedClientProvider(authorizedClientProvider);

     // 1.
-Assuming the `username` and `password` are supplied as `HttpServletRequest` parameters,
+Assuming the `username` and `password`
+    //    are supplied as `HttpServletRequest` parameters,
     // 2.
-The Instance of DefaultOAuth2AuthorizedClientManager is designed to be used within the context of a HttpServletRequest. authorizedClientManager.setContextAttributesMapper(contextAttributesMapper());
+The Instance of DefaultOAuth2AuthorizedClientManager
+    //    is designed to be used within
+    //    the context of a `HttpServletRequest`.
+    authorizedClientManager.setContextAttributesMapper(contextAttributesMapper());

     return authorizedClientManager;